LPaletto/Fantasy-Soccer-OR/readme.md

 1. the best team for each round
 2. each player best line up days for both rounds
 3. the best combination of sold and bought players in the winter auction
-4. the points and goals scored by the user each day by lining up the best team for both rounds
+4. the points and goals scored by the user each day by lining up the best team in each day for both rounds